Baratheon-Stags/front-end-capstone/KyleTODO.md

 ---a style can't be disabled! all styles are options, but sizing options for each style might be disabled if out of stock for that size

 -- find a way to hold the current skus which will possibly disable sizing options

+-- fix carousel thumbnails for products with lots of photos, product 40348 is an example.
+Need to be able to scroll through the photos